 At Unitek, the EMT program utilizes online and on-ground training.
 Students receive 220 instruction hours through a combination of didactic lessons, labs, and clinical experiences.
 Additionally, students complete online coursework before attending the 14-Day EMT Boot Camp.1 While completing the online portion of the program, students are encouraged to regularly communicate with their instructors.
 Some courses Unitek students can expect to see include EMS Systems, A Team Approach to Healthcare, Workforce Safety & Wellness, Medical Terminology, Transport Operations, and more.

-Once you have finished your EMT training, you must seek certification within two years.
+Once you have finished your EMT basic training, you must seek certification within two years.
 To obtain EMT certification, you’ll need to successfully complete the NREMT practical skills/written exam and apply for certification under a local agency.
 The exam is conducted by the National Registry of Emergency Medical Technicians (NREMT).
 Questions will cover the entire spectrum of EMS care, and the following topics will be included: Airway, Respiration & Ventilation, Cardiology & Resuscitation, Trauma, Medical, Obstetrics/Gynecology, and EMS Operations.
 It’s important to note that professionals must get recertified every two years.

 Care for sick or injured people that require emergency treatment